scikit-learn/blog/_posts/2025-06-30-probabl-skolar.md

 </div>

 <span style="color:red">*This blog post has been submitted by Probabl, a sponsor of scikit-learn.* </span>
-The scikit-learn project always puts efforts on education to build and nurture a strong vibrant open-source community.
-The goal is straightforward: give everyone, everywhere, the tools they need to easily grasp, engage with, and meaningfully contribute to data science using open-source software.
+The scikit-learn project values educational efforts that build and nurture a strong vibrant open-source community.
+The goal of this is straightforward: give everyone, everywhere, the tools they need to easily grasp, engage with, and meaningfully contribute to data science using open-source software.
 This mission is shared and actively supported by [Probabl](https://probabl.ai/), a company that helps maintain scikit-learn by employing many of its core contributors and investing in its long-term sustainability.
-With their support and a deep commitment from the community, we continue building bridges between research, software, and education.
+With Probabl's support and a deep commitment from the community, the scikit-learn ecosystem continues building bridges between research, software, and education.

-When the [Inria scikit-learn MOOC](https://inria.github.io/scikit-learn-mooc/) (Massive Open Online Course) first went live, our community got a front-row seat to the amazing impact of practical, accessible and open learning.
+When the [Inria scikit-learn MOOC](https://inria.github.io/scikit-learn-mooc/) (Massive Open Online Course) first went live, the community got a front-row seat to the amazing impact of practical, accessible and open learning.
 Created by several core developers and maintainers of scikit-learn—now working at Probabl—the MOOC has reached over 40,000 learners worldwide, clearly